[Skip to Content]

 Includes oven & grill cleaners, appliance cleaners, and more.

-Includes food service ware, cleaning products, trash bags, and more.
+Includes food service ware, trash bags, and more.

 There are many other commercial practices that will result in a more sustainable and environmentally preferable service.
 Below are a few suggestions you may consider when defining performance requirements and developing evaluation criteria.
-For additional details on sustainable practices and nutrition guidelines, users are encouraged to review the Health and Sustainability Guidelines for Federal Concessions and Vending Operationsopens in new window.
+For additional details on sustainable practices and nutrition guidelines, users are encouraged to review the Food Service Guidelines for Federal Facilitiesopens in new window.
 The U.S. Department of Health and Human Services (HHS) and GSA worked collaboratively to create this document, which proposes specific food, nutrition, and sustainability guidelines to complement the Dietary Guidelines for Americans, 2020-2025opens in new window.

 • Offer healthy food choices in line with the 2010 Dietary Guidelines for Americansopens in new window.